DanijelHuis/HDAugmentedReality/README.md

 ```
 Annotation views must subclass ARAnnotationView.
 Override bindUi method inside your custom annotation view to set your UI.

-Make sure NSLocationWhenInUseUsageDescription is added to your Info.plist file.
+Make sure NSLocationWhenInUseUsageDescription and NSCameraUsageDescription are added to your Info.plist file.

 # License